twilight-wizard/nixmentors/Lab6-Puppet/Lab6.md

 ### Why not use an SSH for-loop to do this?

 An SSH for-loop is a sysadmin's Swiss Army knife for Getting Stuff Done.
 We use it a lot at the CAT.
-The idea is to write a use a bash script to SSH in to a number of hosts and do some configuration on each one.
-This is a basic form of automation and for many cases, this works great.
+The idea is to write a bash script to SSH in to a number of hosts and do some configuration on each one.
+This is a basic form of automation, and for many cases, this works great.
 So what does Puppet get us that SSH for-loops don't?

 The keyword that configuration management hipsters love to say is **[idempotency](http://en.wikipedia.org/wiki/Idempotence)**.
 It means that if an action needs to be performed to maintain a certain state, the action will be done.
 If the system is already in the desired state, Puppet doesn't try to reapply configuration, which might result in errors.
 This means that you don't get errors from trying to ensure something is the way you want it -- e.g. you don't have to run `service apache2 start` twice, which would result in an error the second time.